 What are the great temptations in your life?

-In what ways have you been ‘led by the Spirit through the wilderness’?
+How have you been ‘led by the Spirit through the wilderness’?

 ‘Man does not live on bread alone.’
 What nourishes your spiritual life?

 Spend time this week contemplating the difficult periods of your life and how they led you to new understandings of yourself, others and God.
-Reach out to someone who may be experiencing a difficult time in their lives.
+Reach out to others who may be experiencing a difficult time in their lives.

 Use the response to today’s psalm as your prayer this week: